McCauliflower/Cauliflower.dev/README.md

 🚧 UNDER CONSTRUCTION 🚧

-A personal website built with Nuxt 3, Vue 3, TypeScript, and Vite.
+A personal website built with TypeScript, using Nuxt 3, Vue 3, Pinia, and Vite.
 The project employs Server-Side Rendering (SSR) for better performance and SEO, alongside a rigorous coding standard enforced by ESLint. 🚀

 🎉 Features